Thundeee/eksamenQ2/README.md

 theme: League of legends universe nations and settlements.
 Runeterra

-a page for each settlement/nation: Header image of place, logo for place, chamoions from that place (view all button).
+a page for each settlement/nation: Header image of place, logo for place, champions from that place (view all button).

 https://leagueoflegends.fandom.com/wiki/Category:Places
 https://map.leagueoflegends.com/en_US